Art or Rubbish 2023

 for some well earned rest and recreation.
 Scrabble anyone ?
 Local dinner, we’re locals not yokels tonight.

-We will leave early morning by ferry and then catch it across (well, underneath. actually) the Seto Ohashi bridge,
+We can leave early morning by ferry and then maybe travel across (well, underneath. actually) the Seto Ohashi bridge,

 the longest single span bridge in the world, and one of the best across-the-water train rides.